 ...
 And that's because visual content works.
 For example, in just one month after the introduction of Facebook timeline for brands, visual content -- photos and videos -- saw a 65% increase in engagement.

 Don't believe me?
-I'll walk you through making a social media image -- one straight from the template I just told you about -- in the rest of this post.
+I'll walk you through making a social media image -- using one of our free stock photos -- in the rest of this post.
 It shouldn't take you more than five minutes from start to finish.
 Promise.

 First things first: download our customizable template, and then we'll get started.
-And if the image I walk you through here doesn't strike your fancy, just use one of the other types in the template!
+And if the image I walk you through here doesn't strike your fancy, just use your own or one of the other types in the template!
 We tried to think of many common but diverse use cases.

 1) In PowerPoint, add an image you own or have purchased as the square background.